 Suppose it’s evident that a personal debt was used to benefit the marriage (for instance, renovating the family home).
 In that case, the courts may decide to treat it as matrimonial debt, thus dividing the responsibility between both parties.

-How Does Bankruptcy Affect Debt Division in Divorce?
+Bankruptcy and Debt Division in Divorce

 Can One Spouse’s Bankruptcy Protect Assets From Being Used to Repay Debt?